 NJ Screenwriters Group

-Richard is a proud member and former moderator of the NJ Screenwriters Group, which was begun by Chris Messineo in 1998.
+Richard is a proud member and former moderator of the Garden State Screenwriters, which was begun by Chris Messineo in 1998.
 To quote Chris: “Writing is a solitary act.
 It can get very lonely putting words on a page day after day without any feedback.
 A Screenwriter’s Group exists to bring aspiring screenwriters together.
 As a group we share our scripts, as well as our experiences in the industry.
 Our mission is to inspire each of us to become better writers.”
-Richard can attest to the fact that he and every writer in the group thanks their lucky stars every day for finding this haven of support and creativity.
+Currently, the Garden State Screenwriters are producing a feature length horror anthology, “Exit Zero” which presents eight short horror tales, each inspired by an exit on the Garden State Parkway, and woven together by a grandfather driving his 13 year old granddaughter to what awaits them at Exit Zero .
+For more information about this film and how to support it, please go to ExitZeroTheMovie.com.